h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-python-runtime/scoring-pipeline-deployment-in-python-runtime.md

 ![search-for-ec2-service](assets/search-for-ec2-service.jpg)

-On the page that appears, in the left sidebar, click Instances.
+On the page that appears in the left sidebar, click Instances.
 Then click **Launch Instance.**

 ![launch-instance](assets/launch-instance.jpg)